Continue

-Continue is an open-source AI coding extension that runs in VS Code or JetBrains — BYO model (Anthropic, OpenAI, Ollama, local).
-Strong choice for teams that want to standardise on a single AI workflow without vendor lock-in.
+Continue is an open-source AI coding extension that runs in VS Code or JetBrains.
+You BYO model — Anthropic, OpenAI, Ollama for local, or any OpenAI-compatible endpoint — which makes it the natural pick for teams that want to standardise on a single AI workflow without committing to a single vendor.

 Pros